-Coming to Japan, you will find plenty of things that are quite different or even too special from your home countries.
-And one of the most surprising things that you would find in Japan might be the toilet.
+Coming to Japan, you will find plenty of things that are quite different from your home countries.
+One of the most surprising things that you would find in Japan might be the toilet.
 A lot of the toilet seats are electric and automatic as they are equipped with a lot of functions.
 Sometimes, there are so many buttons that you can’t find how to flush the toilet!
-In the following, I will tell you what those buttons for in the toilet are.
+In the following, I will tell you what those buttons are for in the toilet are.

 The Big, or the Small?

 This is an example of a toilet at home.
 As you can see, there is a control panel on the wall, and that is the remote control for the toilet.
 The flushing button is behind the toilet; if you push it upward, it will flush with more water.
 On the other hand, if you push it down, it will flush with less water.
-Sometimes, flushing button will be on the control panel- just look for “大” if you need a larger flush, “小” for a smaller flush.
-After you flush the toilet, it will refill the water from that faucet, so you can wash your hands there while saving water.
+Sometimes, the flushing button will be on the control panel, just look for “大” if you need a larger flush or “小” for a smaller flush.
+After you flush the toilet, it will refill the water from the faucet, so you can wash your hands there while saving water.

 First, Know the Different between “Bidet” and “Bottom”

 This is the remote control of the Washlet.
 If you find a newer toilet seat, you might find that there are more options and buttons.
 On this panel, there are the basic buttons on an electric toilet. “ビデ” is simply a bidet, and this function is mostly for female users.
 Pressing this button again allows you to switch to wide-mode or power-mode. “おしり” is the cleaning function for your bottom.
 You can also switch it to wide-mode by pressing the button again.